adopt-liveview/adopt-liveview/priv/pages/2024/04-08-your-second-liveview-en_US.md

 This is the first time in this course that you've seen an HTML tag that starts with `.`.
 These tags are known as components, we will talk about them in detail in the future.

-The important thing about the [`.link`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#link/1) component is that it is specialized in prividing navigation between pages on your Phoenix website.
+The important thing about the [`.link`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#link/1) component is that it is specialized in providing navigation between pages on your Phoenix website.
 Using the `navigate={...}` attribute, Phoenix can make an optimized transition between two LiveViews whenever possible so always prefer this component instead of using the `<a>` HTML tag.

 ## Verified Phoenix Routes